thekenpoist/inventory-tracking-system/README.md

 # inventory-tracking-system
-NOTE: This project is still under development with new features added weekly
+NOTE: This project is still under development with new features developed as time permits

 Inventory Tracking System